Peakboard/peakboard-templates.github.io/_templates/Script-Example-Autoscroll-List/en.md

 ---
 layout: article
-title: Script Example Autoscroll List with Dataflow
+title: Script Example Autoscroll a List with a Dataflow
 description:
   - Script example on how to filter a data source every 5 seconds with a dataflow.
 The index gets incremented and this leads to autoscrolling of a list.
-At the end of the list it starts over with the first entries again.
+At the end of the list it starts with the first entries again.
 lang: en
 weight: 500
 isDraft: true